christoph2497/foreman-installation-and-configuration/README.md

 ## Prerequisites

-To use this playbook make sure that the collections from the `requirements.yml` file are installed
+To use this playbook make sure that the collections from the `requirements.yml` file are installed The used collections are `theforeman.foreman`, `theforeman.operations` and  `ansible.posix`

+Use this command to install them if they are not installed yet
 ```
 ansible-galaxy install -r requirements.yml
 ```
 ##
 Also make sure to replace `foreman.localdomain` with your own hostname in the `hosts.yml`

 ```yaml
 ---